RocketDerp/April14_2025/Quotes_Pile/Neil_Postman_mixed0.md

 “It is not necessary to conceal anything from a public insensible to contradiction and narcotized by technological diversions.”
 ― Neil Postman, Amusing Ourselves to Death: Public Discourse in the Age of Show Business, 1985

+&nbsp;

+1985:
+“But it is much later in the game now, and ignorance of the score is inexcusable.
+To be **unaware that a technology** [Reddit / Bluesky] comes equipped with a program for social change, to maintain that technology is neutral, to make the assumption that technology is always a friend to culture is, at this late hour, stupidity plain and simple.”
+― Neil Postman, Amusing Ourselves to Death: Public Discourse in the Age of Show Business, year 1985